47degrees/sbt-microsites/docs/src/main/tut/docs/index.md

 # Set it up in your Project

-To Begin, add the following lines to the `project/plugins.sbt` file within your project or sbt module where you want to use the `sbt-microsites` plugin.
+To begin, add the following lines to the `project/plugins.sbt` file within your project or sbt module where you want to use the `sbt-microsites` plugin.
 Depending on the version, you might want to use:

 Latest release: